 - Community care professionals, e.g GPs, District Nurses, Multi-disciplinary teams; Specialist Nurses; Community Matrons

 - Public/private health and social care providers

-Although we would always aim to only share the minimum information required, when sharing is via SystmOne (Click here to view PDF leaflet) this is not always technically possible.
+Although we would always aim to only share the minimum information required, when sharing is via SystmOne (click here for additional information on data sharing) this is not always technically possible.
 We can however ensure that individual elements are not shared, so please tell us if there are particular areas that you wish to remain confidential.
 Patients do have the right to totally opt out of Dorothy House sharing their electronic patient record with other health and social care providers.